googleforgames/agones/docs/create_gameserver.md

 ## Objectives

-- Create a GameServer in Kubernetes using Agones custom ressource.
+- Create a GameServer in Kubernetes using Agones custom resource.
-- Get informations about the GameServer such as IP address, port and state.
+- Get information about the GameServer such as IP address, port and state.
 - Connect to the GameServer.

 ## Prerequisites